Create a

 Defining a toxic workplace

 Various experts define a toxic workplace similarly, with the American Psychological Association (APA) describing it as “an abstract term to describe infighting, intimidation, and other affronts that harm productivity.”
 Wharton (UPenn) describes it as one where employees are subject to psychological, emotional, or even physical abuse or experiencing “corrosive” pressures.
 Healthline refers to a sense of feeling “psychologically unsafe,” which is a recurring element of definitions by mental health experts and organizations.
-That term reflects on employees feeling a lack of comfort in making mistakes, taking risks, raising issues, accepting others’ differences, asking for help, supporting (vs. undermining) others' ideas and efforts, and feeling valued as a colleague.
+That term reflects employees' discomfort with making mistakes, taking risks, raising issues, accepting others’ differences, asking for help, supporting (vs. undermining) others' ideas and efforts, and feeling valued as colleagues.

-MIT Sloan research found that such a work environment was defined by a lack of inclusivity, workers feeling disrespected, unethical behavior, abusive managers, and a “cutthroat” environment driven by excessively competitive behaviors.
+MIT Sloan research found that such a work environment was characterized by a lack of inclusivity, workers feeling disrespected, unethical behavior, abusive managers, and a “cutthroat” environment driven by excessive competition.
 Other research has described a lack of inclusivity, collaborative behaviors, and outright bullying or harassment by managers and/or peers.
 The Workplace Bullying Institute (WBI) defines bullying as “repeated, health-harming mistreatment by one or more employees of an employee: abusive conduct that takes the form of verbal abuse; or behaviors perceived as threatening, intimidating, or humiliating; work sabotage; or in some combination of the above.”

 Clearly, some of the behaviors described are openly hostile and damaging, and it may appear to the casual observer that such antagonism does not rear its head in corporate environments.
 However, while such conspicuous behavior is more common than many might believe, the other more nuanced and often less visible examples in a toxic workplace (discrimination, bias, dismissiveness) are well-documented and widely reported.